xpipe-io/jfx-runner/README.md

 ## The problem

-Up until now, this process was quite tedious, especially when doing this across multiple systems:
+Up until now, the process of manual testing was quite tedious, especially when doing this across multiple systems:

 - Limited IDE and debugger integrations when running a custom JavaFX build and external applications/programs outside the jfx repo.
 To fix this, you would have to do a lot of IDE-specific setup
 - Launcher issues when not using a module path and having the main class and Application class being the same